SilphServices/PokeAlarm/README.md

 ### Discord
 Visit us at our [**Discord channel**](https://discord.gg/TNcqsRr) if you still have issues with your setup.
 Please stick to the `#troubleshooting` and `#general` chats and avoid sending private messages to any developers.
 We're working hard, we promise!
+The [**GlobalPokeCache #webhook-support Discord channel**](https://discord.gg/fAvyADe) is where you can go to get help with GPC specific issues.
+If you're not sure, where to go, come here first.

 ### Github
 If you are experiencing issues with the alarm or would like to see new features, please open a ticket on github [here](https://github.com/kvangent/PokeAlarm/issues/new).
 Be sure to complete the included suppport template and provide as much information as possible.  **Support tickets that do not fully complete the request template WILL be closed without notice.**